-Of course, quite a lot has happened since--some of it, what seemed to me to be prerequisites for a Wonder Woman film.
+Of course, quite a lot has happened since--some of it, very helpful indeed for a Wonder Woman film.
 Warner Brothers firmly committed itself to a Justice League megafranchise comparable to the Marvel Comics Universe, and used the "backdoor" Justice League movie Superman vs. Batman: The Dawn of Justice to introduce new characters, Wonder Woman included.

 That said, the question would seem to be whether such films will now be a commonplace of the cinematic landscape, or prone to the kind of boom and bust seen in the early 2000s.
 What do you think?